 Suck ‘Em In with a Strong Intro

-Here’s the email I received last month, interspersed with some notes about why I love it.
-[I've changed her name and some details to protect privacy.
-Links are mine.]
+Here’s the email I received, interspersed with some notes about why I love it.
+[I’ve changed her name and some details to protect privacy.]

 [Jane Doe] here.
 I’m a freelance writer specializing in blog posts, press releases and web content for online businesses.
 You may have seen me hanging around in the Writer’s Bucket List Facebook group and commenting your blog.
 (BTW, thanks for creating such a wonderful writing group.
 I’m really happy I found your community.)